Attracting Wildlife to Your Yard

 Bees/Pollinators

 When most people picture bees, they think of bee hives.
 In fact, most native bees are solitary and do not live in hives.
 But, whether they live in hives or in underground nests, your flowers need pollination and bees are important helpers with that.
-For more information about saving bees, read this bee information.
+For more information about saving bees, read this bee information from the Humane Gardener.
 Texas A&M has a list of plants that attract bees.

 To attract a variety of pollinators, you need to have flowers that bloom in different seasons (you probably want multi-season color anyway), have different bloom shapes and colors, and have some fragrance.